-Dara Molloy is a Celtic priest whom I met this summer when visiting the Aran Island of Inis Mor, off Galway and the West Coast of Ireland.
-Dara Molloy authored “Legends In The Landscape, A Pocket Guide to Inis Mór, Árainn,” which provides a wonderful introduction to the area’s history of rich Celtic spiritual traditions and a lore-filled road map to the significant cultural sites across the island.
+Dara Molloy is a Celtic priest whom I met when visiting the Aran Island of Inis Mor, off Galway and the West Coast of Ireland.
+He authored "Legends In The Landscape, A Pocket Guide to Inis Mór, Árainn," which provides a wonderful introduction to the area’s history of rich Celtic spiritual traditions and a lore-filled road map to the significant cultural sites across the island.

 Celtic Priest Dara Molloy on Celtic Spiritual Tradition

 Meg: Could you tell me a little bit about the history of the Celtic spiritual tradition?